In Nevada, you can be charged with a separate crime if you are convicted

 There are three different classes of habitual offenders with their own

-procedures and consequences: habitual felons, habitual fraudulent felons,
+procedures and consequences: habitual criminals, habitual fraudulent felons,

 The term “habitual offender” applies to those who have been